arthurbcp/kuma-site/src/content/docs/commands-cli/exec-run.md

 ## TUI

-Para visualizar a interface de usuário do Kuma, execute apenas `kuma exec run` e as runs que não pertencem a nenhum módulo serão listadas.
+To view the Kuma user interface, simply execute `kuma exec run` and the runs that do not belong to any module will be listed.

 ![image](https://github.com/user-attachments/assets/e1daa12e-ca28-40ca-971d-6f6262a39669)